tkedz/spotistats/README.md

 -   browsing recently played songs with the possibility to listen to a 30 second excerpt
 -   displaying the list of favorite artists and songs in different periods

-Additionally the application will be extended with a simple music recommendation system based on audio features of tracks and dataset available on [kaggle.com](https://www.kaggle.com/datasets/rodolfofigueroa/spotify-12m-songs)
+Additionally the application is extended with a simple music recommendation system based on audio features of tracks and dataset available on [kaggle.com](https://www.kaggle.com/datasets/rodolfofigueroa/spotify-12m-songs)

 ## Technologies